Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 Beyond the science, supper desserts in Singapore carry a particular cultural weight.
 They are tied to memories of pasar malam visits, post-exam celebrations, and quiet conversations over bowls of sweet soup at hawker centres that stay open well past midnight.

 The single most convenient supper dessert you can keep at home.
-Frozen sweet potato balls go from freezer to plate in under 10 minutes with an air fryer -- no oil, no thawing, no effort.
-The result is a crispy golden shell with a soft, QQ centre that satisfies both the craving for something sweet and the desire for something with texture.
+Frozen sweet potato balls go from freezer to bowl in under 10 minutes -- just drop them straight into boiling water, no oil, no thawing, no effort (full reheating guide here).
+The result is a soft, springy, chewy QQ ball that satisfies both the craving for something sweet and the desire for something with texture.

-At Ah Ma Kitchen, our handmade sweet potato balls are made with real sweet potato, tapioca starch, and no preservatives.
+At Ah Ma QQ Bowl, our handmade sweet potato balls are made with real sweet potato, tapioca starch, and no preservatives.
 A bag sits in your freezer until the moment you need it, which, if you are anything like most of our customers, is approximately 11:30pm on a Tuesday.

 Best for: The "I want dessert NOW" moment.
 Zero planning required.